 CEO of the Montreux Jazz Festival

-Camp Nou stadium is home to Futbol Club Barcelona, the second most valuable sports team in the world, holding the record for the most Inter-Cities Fairs Cups, UEFA Super Cups and FIFA Club World Cups.
-With a seating capacity of 99,354, Camp Nou is the largest football stadium in Europe and second in the world.
+The Camp Nou stadium is home to Futbol Club Barcelona, one of the most valuable sports team in the world, holding the record for the most Inter-Cities Fairs Cup, UEFA Super Cup and FIFA Club World Cup wins.
+With a seating capacity of 99,354, Camp Nou is the largest football stadium in Europe.

-Our Barcelona students are given a tour of the facilities where they learn about the operations, management practices and plan for the future.
+Our Barcelona students are taken on a tour of the facilities where they learn about the club's operations, its management practices and plans for the future.

-BMW, headquartered in Munich, Germany is one of the best-selling luxury automakers in the world.
+BMW, headquartered in Munich, Germany is one of the best-selling luxury automanufacturers in the world.
 With remarkable productivity, the Munich factory alone produces 950 cars and 3,000 engines every day.

-Students are taken on a tour to see the well-established protocols, working methods and management style used to produce a high-quality product, while given the chance to contribute in an interactive question and answer session with BMW personnel.
+Students are taken on a tour to see the well-established protocols, working methods and management style used to produce such a high-quality product, while given the chance to contribute in an interactive Q&A session with BMW personnel.

 The United Nations Office in Geneva is a nexus of diplomacy, hosting over 8,000 meetings each year.
-Second largest after the organization's main headquarters in New York, the Geneva office is an integral location for international relations and global development.
+Second in size after the organization's main headquarters in New York, the Geneva office is key for international relations and global development.

-Students will visit the office and learn about the history of the organization, as well as the administrative and logistical complexities of running such a globally-oriented and multifaceted organization.
+Students will visit the office and learn about the history of the UN, as well as the administrative and logistical complexities of running such a large and multifaceted organization.

 Each year, a group of EU students visit Baselworld, the world’s leading event for the watch and jewelry industry, held in Basel, Switzerland.
-The event hosts 2,100 exhibitors from over 45 countries, including the world's most exclusive watch and jewellery brands, as well as companies specializing in precious gems.
-The event is a privileged opportunity for our students to meet and learn from the industry’s leaders, from CEOs to presidents.
+The event hosts 2,100 exhibitors from over 45 countries, including the world's most exclusive watch and jewellery brands.
+The event is a privileged opportunity for our students to meet and interact directly with the industry’s leaders, from CEOs to presidents.